foramsojitra/prep/README.md

 * var variables can be updated and re-declared within its scope; let variables can be updated but not re-declared; const variables can neither be updated nor re-declared.
 * They are all hoisted to the top of their scope.
 But while var variables are initialized with undefined, let and const variables are not initialized.
 * While var and let can be declared without being initialized, const must be initialized during declaration.

+### Q : What are the different data types present in javascript?
+A :

+### Q : Difference between "==" and "==="
+A : == compares value and === compares vlue and type == convert type of right side to type of left and then compare

+### Q : Difference between null and undefined
+A : both of them is an empty value but difference is that when you define a variable and not assign any value it automatically so you don't have to assign value undefine js do it for you.
+In case of null you have to assugn value null to variable.
+Typeof undefined will be undefined while typeof null will be object.

+### Q : What is use of arrow
+A : arrow functions were introduced in ES6.
+* The handling of this is also different in arrow functions compared to regular functions.
+* In short, with arrow functions there are no binding of this.
+* In regular functions the this keyword represented the object that called the function, which could be the window, the document, a button or whatever.
+* With arrow functions the this keyword always represents the object that defined the arrow function.